TMSolution/PrototypeBundle/Resources/doc/checkingUrlConfig.md

       servicename: prototype.gridbuilder
 ```

 If you enter the specified url, the `readAction` method of the `GridDefaultController` is called.
-In order to work properly, it needs a number of different services, which are listed in the `Services` section of the example above.
+In order to work properly, it needs a number of different services, which are listed in the `Services` section, like in the example above.
 Here, you can verify which services will be loaded, whereas they are configured in the appropriate `services.yml` file.
 It is possible that a service will not be used, in case it's not needed.
 You can also verify a phrase built from *route* and *entity* tags, which are matched and used to find the best suited service.

 In *Services* section, you can configure names of services which will be used to evoke a specific action mapped onto the route matching the specified url.
 You can also verify a phrase built from *route* and *entity* tags, which are matched and used to find the best suited service.